How to keep that travel budget long after you’ve returned home

 Keep a ‘do it yourself’ mentality

 Douche Alexa would replace broken things with a new shiny version, or pay someone to fix it for me.
 Travel Alexa does it all herself.
-I’ve sewn clothes, changed my own car oil, battery and tires; shunned IKEA to built my own cabinets; customized old equipment so to increase it’s life span.
+I’ve sewn my own clothes, changed my own car oil, battery and tires; shunned IKEA to built my own cabinets; customized old equipment so to increase it’s life span.
 Being time poor is often the reason to not to fix something yourself but believe me, it is far more rewarding to own it and do it all yourself.
+Be the DIY girl!

 Carry a flask and water bottle

-Outside of central America, I can not recall a time in the last year when I have had to buy single use bottled water.
-Carrying my own bottle means I can refill and hydrate for free.
+Outside of central America, I can not recall a time in the last year when I have had to buy single-use bottled water.
+Carrying my own bottle (I am a huge fan of Mizu bottles), means I can refill and hydrate for free.
 In Argentina terrified we were getting sick from the tap water, we boiled it and refilled.
-In Thailand, we did the same or loaded up on 10 litre bottles to decanter them.
+In Thailand, we did the same or loaded up on 10 litre bottles to decanter them into our flasks.
 Traveling teaches you to plan ahead.
 This habit not only saves you money but reduces waste.
 It’s the number one practice you should concentrate on maintaining.
+Say no to plastic.

 Waste not, want not